-North Korea's missile tests
+North Korea's missile tests: What you need to know

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

+On July 4, North Korea conducted its first test of an intercontinental ballistic missile (ICBM), which it claims could reach "anywhere in the world."

-One was an intermediate-range missile, two were medium-range, eight were either short-range or medium-range and the range of one is unknown, according to various North Korea watchers.
+Of the missiles tested before that, one was intermediate-range, two were medium-range, eight were either short-range or medium-range and the range of one is unknown, according to various North Korea watchers.
+Four fired on June 8 were believed to be surface-to-ship cruise missiles.
+The US detected a ballistic missile launch on Friday; the type was not immediately known.

 Is the pace of missile testing speeding up?